Professor Kev Dhaliwal

 Current research projects in the lab are focused upon:

-a) Developing novel point of care diagnostics for bacterial detection in the distal lung
+b) Developing novel point of care tools for charactering pathobiology in the distal lung

 Professor Kev Dhaliwal graduated from the University of Edinburgh and completed general professional training in London before returning to Edinburgh to undertake a period of consolidated laboratory research in the Lung Inflammation Group.
-During his PhD he developed close links with the Department of Chemistry (Professor Mark Bradley) and, along with Professor Chris Haslett, the group initiated a strategic partnership to develop and translate optical molecular imaging in pulmonary disease.
-Professor Dhaliwal completed specialist training in Respiratory Medicine and was employed as a Senior Clinical Lecturer in Pulmonary Molecular Imaging in 2013.
+During his PhD he initiated strategic partnerships to develop and translate optical molecular imaging in pulmonary disease.
+Professor Dhaliwal completed specialist training in Respiratory Medicine.
 He leads a translational group working across multiple disciplines with a culture of “people and team first” placing values of friendship, respect and support at the heart of all interactions with collaborators and partners.

-Active Clinician with a clinical subspecialty interest in Tuberculosis.
+- Active Clinician with a clinical subspecialty interest in Tuberculosis/pulmonary infection.

 Primary School Outreach

 - Professor James Dear

 - Dr Sohan Seth

 - Dr James Stone (University of Bath)